Uyghur Arabic alphabet: Current official alphabet

-Spelling of Suffixes
+Spelling of suffixes

 Uyghur spelling borrowed heavily from Chagatai influences.
 The spelling of the suffixes from Uyghur also matched Chagatai spellings which were kept largely static.
 Below is an incomplete list of suffixed spellings and their vowel harmony alternatives.
-Frequently, some Chagatai suffixes were separated from their root words by a zero width non-joiner while in modern Uyghur the root+suffix would be joined.
+Frequently, some Chagatai suffixes were not written joined (separated by a zero width non-joiner, in Unicode terms) while in modern Uyghur the root+suffix would be joined.